 First paragraph - I cut in order for you to make my point.Party and private boats target those every single day and hundreds of thousands are caught.
 It's not that they've disappeared.
 It's that they now end up in people's boats.

 Yellowtail like most top water ocean fish are fast growing and very sensitive to conditions.
 Depending on water temperature, they're here one year, gone the next, so I'd probably not support using a traditional lake fishing type of regulation to manage them.
 There's no evidence what's holding the population back is people keeping small yellowtail; and unless the benefit can be proven it's against our interest to ask for more rules.

 How many great fishermen are there that own their own gears but only goes once or twice a year and would score yellowtail on those 1 or 2 trips?
 Would that number be greater than the average person that goes once or twice a year and rent gears?
 Or own inadequate gears?
 From my experience, people who fish this infrequently usually fall in the latter category.

 You seem very defensive when this point was brought up by another poster.
 Maybe you don't fish often and took it as an indictment of your fishing prowess.
 If you're a great fisherman that doesn't fish that often...awesome congrats.
 But you're definitely the outlier and not the norm of people in that category.

-Maybe I do not fish as often as I would like .... for any number of reasons.
+Oh I'm sure all of us don't fish as often as we would like to no matter how much we fish.Maybe I do not fish as often as I would like .... for any number of reasons.
 But no, I did not take it as an “indictment” of my fishing prowess.
 Rather, I took it as an indication of the posters smug asinine conceit.
 There are a lot of really good fisherfolks who have well rounded lives and spend a lot of time doing things other than fishing.